derektypist/js-calculator/README.md

 ## UX

 The calculator has plus, minus, multiply, divide and percent buttons.
 It also has a change of sign from plus to minus and vice versa.
 There is a setting button (S) to change the background color of the display.
+When the user hovers over the S button, a screentip is displayed.

 There are settings for background colors in the display.

 Display Background Colors - seagreen, blue, purple, orangered, olive, brown and deeppink.

+Operation Types are undefined, number, positive, negative, point, operator and evaluated.

+The font width of the display is resized according to the number of digits.

+When more than 20 digits have been entered (not evaluated), the message 'Digit Limit Met' is displayed.

 ### User Stories